NiklausHofer/suniversal/README.md

 ## Contributing

-If you find any bugs or have ideas for new features, I'd be happy to receive your pull requests.
+If you find any bugs or have ideas for new features, I'd be happy to receive your issues or pull requests.
 Also, currently I only have the German version of the keyboard, so I can only test with that one.
 Feedback about whether everything works with other layouts as intended would be very welcome.

 ## Resources